 Consider A Little More Risk

-When you’re investing a small amount, you can be more aggressive.
+When you’re investing a small amount, you can be more aggressive with your risk tolerance.

 More risk = more reward, but that doesn’t mean you should throw away everything you learned above.
 You can minimize your risk and maximize your reward by investing the Rule #1 way: buy wonderful businesses on sale.
-Yes, even if you’re only investing with $500.
-This initial investment, while small, will help you get more comfortable with “the risk” of investing.
+Yes, even if you’re only investing $500.
+This small investment will help you get more comfortable with “the risk” of investing.

 Utilize the Magic of Compound Interest